ChrissiNB/cube-rc522/README.md

 Start backend and fortend insede their folders with `npm run start` and open `localhost:4200` in your browser

-The interface in started with `python interface.py`
+The interface is started with `python interface.py`